NEONScience/NEON-Data-Skills/tutorials/Other/Concept-intros/intro-reproducible-research/rep-sci-overview/rep-sci-overview.md

 <div id="ds-dataTip" markdown="1">

-**Thought Questions:** Have a look at the reproducible science check list linked, above and answer the following questions:
+**Thought Questions:** Have a look at the reproducible science check list linked above and answer the following questions:

 * Do you currently apply any of the items in the checklist to your research?
 * Are there elements in the list that you are interested in incorporating into your